20 Best Dumbbell Leg Exercises To Build Bigger Legs

 8. Dumbbell Box Squat

-The Dumbbell box squat is a compound exercise that uses a dumbbell and plyometric box to work for muscle groups throughout your body.
+The dumbbell box squat is a compound leg exercise that uses a dumbbell and a plyometric box to work muscle groups throughout your body.

 The posture of box squats puts slightly less pressure on your knee joints when compared to front squats or back squats.